 Prior to sampling a building, conduct a building evaluation to determine potential sources of contamination.
-The purpose of the building evaluation is to identify building construction characteristics, heating and ventilation systems, and sources of possible chemical contaminants that may influence the results of indoor sampling at each location.
-Identify potential sources of volatile organic compounds in the building by visual observation and by using a PID or similar air monitoring device to screen the building.
+The purpose of the building evaluation is to identify building construction characteristics, heating and ventilation systems, and sources of possible chemical contaminants that may influence the results of indoor sampling at each location1.
+Identify potential sources of volatile organic compounds in the building.
 If possible, any chemicals found should be sealed properly or removed from the building during the test.
 If source materials are removed from the building, it is recommended that sampling be delayed for a minimum of 24 hours.
 During the evaluation, document outdoor sources of contamination and weather conditions that could influence indoor ambient air concentrations.
-Potential sources of volatile organic compounds in the building (and their subsequent management), outdoor sources of contamination, and weather conditions are to be recorded in the field book.
+Potential sources of volatile organic compounds in the field book.